Rickubis Bird Page #7: Vultures!

 edge of the trail, and paused.
 The vultures kept watch on the alligator as they continued poking around on the trail.

 At about this time, a couple of park visitors happened by.
 So, I described the situation to them.
-I did this partly because it's my job as a nature interpeter; but I also
+I did this partly because it's my job as a nature interpreter; but I also

 wanted to prevent the visitors from continuing down the trail and disturbing the equilibrium of the "confrontation".
 While I was talking to these visitors, the alligator suddenly opened its